~ The Ebenezer Foundry of

 "I have just turned to Mr Elliot's letter and will transcribe part of his words - 'I have still thirteen letters of Mr S. which (with others if I can recover them) I will forward as requested in about a week.'
 So that my dear Sir we may both be easy upon the subject; I must however repeat my regret, that it has occasioned you so much trouble."

-Richard Otley
+Richard Otley See the

 Charles Reece Pemberton (1790 - 1840)

-Elliott met
+Elliott

-going walking together.
-Pemberton introduced the Corn Law Rhymer to Thomas
+friends, often going walking together.
+Pemberton introduced the Corn

-Lister who was also to become a close friend.
-Lister referred to Pemberton as
+Law Rhymer to Thomas Lister who was also to become a close friend.

-"the graceful elecutionist, the fiery-souled patriot."
-Born in Wales, Pemberton
+fiery-souled patriot."
+Born in Wales, Pemberton ran away to Liverpool

-ran away to Liverpool where he was taken by the Press Gang.
-He was a seaman for
+where he was taken by the Press Gang.
+He was a seaman for seven years

 "To truth a martyr, hated and belied;